Western WA weather: First atmospheric river of the season on its way

 While the atmospheric river visits the region for the first time this fall, its terrestrial counterparts are expected to rise but not flood.
 The weather service advises that water will likely collect on roadways in areas with heavier rainfall, too.

 The rain train will run out of steam by Monday, and the region is expected to dry out by Tuesday.
-The skies will follow soon after, clearly out to deliver sunshine once again by the middle of next week.
+The skies will follow soon after, clearing out to deliver sunshine once again by the middle of next week.

 What is an atmospheric river?